SolidLabResearch/WhatsInAPod/content/document_centric.md

 clients of this server can define a Web API by creating containers and documents within those containers.

-The document-centric interpretation of a Solid pod is constructed by assuming that the concrete Web API exposed by the Solid Protocol _is_ the entirety of pod.
+The document-centric interpretation assumes that the structure and contents of the Web API, which the pod exposes through the Solid Protocol,
+_is_ the pod in its entirety.
 Within this interpretation,
-the complete state of the pod is then equivalent to the single Web API through which it is exposed;
+the complete state of the pod is equivalent to the single Web API through which it is available;
-the _ground truth_ of the pod is solely that Web API.
+the _ground truth_ of the pod is solely that specific Web API.
 That brings us to the following definition:

 _In the document-centric interpretation,